Financial Aid Academic Progress Policy

 Federal regulations require that all students receiving Title IV aid meet or exceed the academic requirements of the institution.
 In addition, Westmont College requires all students receiving institutional aid to meet or exceed the standards of academic progress (see "Satisfactory Academic Progress").
 In order to comply, all financial aid recipients at Westmont College will have their academic progress monitored following the conclusion of each semester or period of enrollment (including Mayterm).

 In order to receive financial aid, a student must first:

 - Have a General Education Development (GED) certificate, or

 - Have completed a homeschooling program.

 A minimum full-time course load is 12 units per semester.
 During the first year of college, students may be encouraged to carry only 13 units each semester while they adjust to the rigors of academic life.
 A schedule of 17 units during each semester of the sophomore year and 16 in the semesters of the junior and senior years will bring students to the 124 minimum units needed for graduation when all four years of college are taken at Westmont.
-Unless students inform the Financial Aid Office otherwise, financial aid awards are made based on full-time enrollment.
+Unless students inform Student Financial Services otherwise, financial aid awards are made based on full-time enrollment.

 Students receiving federally-, state-, or Westmont-funded financial aid must:

 - Meet a “qualitative standard,” by maintaining a Westmont cumulative GPA of at least 2.00.
 Please note that grades from transfer coursework are not included in the Westmont cumulative GPA.

 - Meet a “quantitative standard” by completing a minimum percentage of all units attempted:

 - Students with "freshman" standing (students with fewer than 26 earned units) must have completed a minimum 66.7% of attempted units